aadilk96/aadilk96/README.md

 ### Hello friend!
-I hope you enjoy your time here, and in your journey onward 🙏🏾
+I hope you enjoy your time here, and on your journey forward 🙏🏾

 - 📱 Product Enablement Manager @ Emarsys x SAP
 - 👾 Computer Science graduate